 We say that information is power.
-And it sure is when you are diagnosed with a serious illness, chronic illness, or have a serious injury.
+And it sure is when you are diagnosed with a challenging health issue or injury.
 When you get ill or have a bad accident, it often happens unexpectedly.
 It is not something you search for; you don’t want to get ill or badly hurt.
 So there is a very strong element of you don’t know what you don’t know.

 If the people in the know don’t give you the information you need to know, it is that much more difficult for you to ask questions let alone the ‘right’ questions, advocate for your needs, be a part of decisions regarding your treatment and care, and find non-medical sources of support and information.
 You are not empowered.